-The mission of OHSU Global is to partner with the best public and private institutions in Southeast Asia to enhance OHSU's leadership in health and science innovation.
+The mission of OHSU Global Southeast Asia is to partner with the best public and private institutions in SE Asia to enhance OHSU's leadership in health and science innovation.

 History of Global Health at OHSU